duybuidotvn/duybuidotvn.github.io/_posts/technical/2015-09-05-jekyll-instruction.md

 Therefore if you like to keep things simple and you prefer the command-line over an admin panel UI then give Jekyll a try.
 > Developers like Jekyll because we can write content like we write code:
 <cite>Jekyll framework</cite>
 -   Ability to write content in markdown or textile in your favorite text-editor.
 -   Ability to write and preview your content via localhost.

+- Ability to write content in markdown or textile in your favorite text-editor.
+- Ability to write and preview your content via localhost.
 - No internet connection required.